 Some of these methods are more efficient at extracting cannabinoids than others.
 A high-end closed loop extraction system will most likely yield the highest ratio of extract to trim material, but will also be the most expensive system to purchase.
 In the end, growers should choose a method that they feel safe using and will provide them with enough finished product to feel like it was worth the effort.

-Although non-solvent methods will not usually yield as much pure extract as those that use solvents, the ease of use and increased safety are attractive attributes.
-Sifting trim material with a kief screen to extract trichomes is probably the simplest form of non-solvent extraction.
+Although non-solvent concentrates will not usually yield as much pure extract as those that use solvents, the ease of use and increased safety are attractive attributes.
+Sifting trim material with a kief screen to extract trichomes is probably the simplest form of non-solvent concentrate.
 There are even automatic tumblers equipped with kief screens that almost eliminate any labor associated with the process.

 Whether extracted with or without a solvent, cannabis extracts are becoming more and more popular for both medicinal and recreational users.
 While a few are mentioned by name above, here is a more complete list of some common extracts found on the cannabis market: